ivadomed/ms-lesion-agnostic/lesion_segmentation_protocol.md

 - Do not segment lesions above the first vertebrae (because here we focus only on MS lesions in the spinal cord).
 - For lesions segmentations which you are not 100% sure, flag the subject and report it for external validation of the segmentation.

-## How to manually segment lesions:
+## How to manually segment lesions

 - MS spinal cord lesions can be manually corrected from the prediction of a segmentation model or manually segmented from scratch.
 In the first case, make sure to build the json file associated with the segmentation prediction such as the following :